vincentarelbundock/marginaleffects/README.md

 [![R-CMD-check](https://github.com/vincentarelbundock/marginaleffects/workflows/R-CMD-check/badge.svg)](https://github.com/vincentarelbundock/marginaleffects/actions)
 <!-- badges: end -->

-This package is still experimental. *Use with caution!*
+This package is still experimental. *Use with caution\!*

 ## What?

 The `marginaleffects` package allows `R` users to compute and plot four principal quantities of interest for a *wide* variety of models:

   - [*Marginal Effect*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/mfx.html)
       - A partial derivative (slope) of the regression equation with respect to a regressor of interest.
   - [*Adjusted Prediction*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/predictions.html)
       - The outcome predicted by a model for some combination of the regressors’ values, such as their means or factor levels (a.k.a.
         “reference grid”).
   - [*Contrast*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/contrasts.html)
       - The difference between two adjusted predictions, calculated for meaningfully different regressor values (e.g., College graduates vs. Others).
   - [*Marginal Mean*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/marginalmeans.html)
       - Adjusted predictions of a model, averaged across a “reference grid” of categorical predictors.

 ## Why?